-2524 Engineering Physics II Lecture and Laboratory (4) Prerequisite: PHY 2514
+2524 Engineering Physics II Lecture and Laboratory (4) Prerequisite: PHY 2514.
+This course will be phased out after the Fall 2015 semester.

 A combined lecture and laboratory course covering electricity, magnetism, optics and modern physics.
 This is a calculus-based course primarily for students of engineering, science, or mathematics.
 Labs associated with this course contain experiments and exercises that reinforce the principles introduced in lecture.
 Three lecture and 1 lab hour per week.